camsmith03/Java-Wordle-Solver/README.md

 # Java-Wordle-Solver
-Solves the daily wordle with java and process of elimination with a text file.
+Solves the daily wordle with java using process of elimination with a five letter word text file.

 Very basic code, first time uploading on github so apologies for any errors or bugs involved.